crownstone/crownstone-lib-hue/documentation/Bridge.md

 ```

 ### Remaining functions
 `updateBridgeInfo()` - Updates the bridge info with the new info from the Philips Hue Bridge.
-(Most likely name, unless macAddress and/or bridgeId are missing as well);
+(Most likely name and new lights, unless macAddress and/or bridgeId are missing as well);

-`cleanup():void` Calls the cleanup function of every configured light.

 `getAllLightsFromBridge():Promise<Light[]>` Returns an array with all Light objects that are retrieved from the actual Philips Hue Bridge, corresponding all Hue Lights connected to the Philips Hue Bridge.
 These Light objects aren't initialized.